idowuseyi/AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console
 Author By:
 # oluwaseyi Idowu and Idriss Ibrahim Dodo

 ## Python   OOP

+## AIRBNB Clone Project

+## Description
+The AirBnb Clone is the ultimate project in ALX SE programme, its in phases with each phase building upon the previous untill a complete and sophisticated WebApp is build.

+First phase of the project is a Python console
+Console
+This is the entry point of this phase of the project.
+Its an interpreter build on top of the python cmd module to provide an interactive experience with the project

+### How to Start the console
+python3 console.py
+./console.py
+### How to Stop the console
+(hbnb) quit
+### How to use
+Type help to see the list of commands and how to use them.

+### Examples
+(hbnb) help
+(hbnb) all
+(hbnb) all User
+(hbnb) create City
+Models
+User
+Place
+Thank you!

+#

+## THEORY
 ### Concepts
 For this project, we expect you to look at these concepts: